i-zadorina/tax-map_final_frontend/README.md

 ## Technical Description

-This app is using React and Vite, as also API calls, to display the tax according to the localisation's tax rules.
+This app is using React and Vite, as also API calls, to display the taxes according to the location's tax rules.

 - [Page](https://github.com/i-zadorina/tax-map_final_frontend)